astro-trove/trove/README.md

 Enable WSGI within Apache2 in the usual way (there are plenty of web tutorials on this).

-Edit `saguaro_tom.conf` and `saguaro_tom-ssl.conf` as you see fit to reflect your source code directory and security certicates.
+Edit `saguaro_tom.conf` and `saguaro_tom-ssl.conf` as you see fit to reflect your source code directory and security certificates.
 You should probably rename 'localhost' to something more suitable.
-If you do, you will also need to add that name to /etc/hosts and, possibly, the ALLOWED_HOSTS list in `/var/www/saguaro_tom/settings.py`.
+If you do, you will also need to add that name to /etc/hosts and set `ALLOWED_HOST` in `settings_local.py`.
+If you are hosting from a subdomain, you must also set `FORCE_SCRIPT_NAME` in `settings_local.py`.

 Then (as root) enable the sites: